 For decades, seniors who have reached retirement age have retired and claimed their Social Security benefits.
-However, a change in our retirement age has prompted baby boomers to seek out an alternative option: Becoming entrepreneurs, rather than enjoying a traditional retirement.
+However, a change in our retirement age has prompted Baby Boomers to seek out an alternative option: Becoming entrepreneurs, rather than enjoying a traditional retirement.

 The Changing Retirement Age